The leaseholder’s right of first refusal in a freehold sale

 During this period, your freeholder cannot sell the property to anyone else or offer their share to anyone else at a lower price or on different terms than those which were proposed to you and the other leaseholders.

-The price offered to the leaseholders for the purchase of the lease has to be no more than the final selling price.
-And any sale to a third party within 12 months cannot be on different terms to those offered to the leaseholders.
+The price offered to the leaseholders for the sale of freehold has to be no more than the final selling price.
+And any sale to a third party by the freeholder within 12 months cannot be on different terms to those offered to the leaseholders.

-If, for example, the freeholder tells the leaseholders it will cost them £500,000 to buy the freehold of the block, the freeholder cannot then go on and start negotiations with a third party to sell the freehold for say £250,000.
+If, for example, the freeholder tells the leaseholders it will cost them £500,000 to buy the freehold of the block, the freeholder cannot then go on and start negotiations with a third party to sell that freehold interest for say £250,000.

 This makes sure that leaseholders will be offered as good a deal, or better, than any third party.